viff-cnh/Extension-Output-Max-Species-Age/README_MaxSpeciesAge2.0.txt

 Component Deposition:	https://github.com/LANDIS-II-Foundation/Extension-Output-Maximum-Spp-Age
 Author:			LANDIS-II Foundation
 Origin Date:		26 Mar 2017
-Final Date:		26 Mar 2017
+Final Date:		06 Apr 2017

-Welcome to the source code repository for Extension-Output-Maximum-Spp-Age, a LANDIS-II extension.
+Welcome to the source code repository for Extension-Output-Maximum-Spp-Age, a LANDIS-II output extension.
+This output extension produces maps of the maximum cohort age at each active site on the landscape.
+There are two types of maps:
+(1) Maps with the maximum age for all the cohorts at each site.
+(2) Maps with the maximum age for all the cohorts of a particular species at each site.

 This README file provides the following info:
 	1) The basic relationship between 'the science' (various biological, geological, geochemical,climatological, ecological, spatial, and landscape ecological mechanisms) and 'the model' (LANDIS-II);

-	2) The basic process for modifying and subsequently compiling the source code (written in C#) into a new, <name-of-extension>.dll library.
+	2) The basic process for modifying and subsequently compiling the source code (written in C#) into a new, <name-of-your-extension-of-interest>.dll library.

-	3) The basic process for testing a new <name-of-extension>.dll library.
+	3) The basic process for testing a new, <name-of-your-extension-of-interest>.dll library.

 ##########################